Store Regulations

 1. The customer can place orders via the website www.felinoire.com.

-2. To place an online order, select an interesting product and click "Add to cart".
-The product will then be added to the virtual basket, the content of which can be checked and edited before the final confirmation of the order.
-The total price of products placed in the basket does not include the costs of the order, which depend on the customer's choice and are calculated separately when placing the order.
+2. To place an online order, select the desired product and click "Add to Cart."
+The product will then be added to a virtual shopping cart, the contents of which can be reviewed and edited before final confirmation of the order.
+The total price of the products in the shopping cart does not include ordering costs, which depend on the customer's selection and are charged separately when placing the order.

-3. When placing the order, the customer complements the order form: provides the delivery address, selects the preferred shipping method and payment method, and also complements the contact details such as phone number and e-mail address.
+3. When placing an order, the Customer completes the Order Form: provides the delivery address, selects the preferred shipping method and payment method, and completes contact details such as telephone number and email address.

-4. The order is considered to be placed when you click "I buy and pay".
+4. The order is considered placed when you click the "Buy and pay" button.

-5. The customer also has the option of setting up an account in the online store, which allows you to save data that facilitates the implementation of future orders.
-The registration process involves clicking the "Register" tab and completing the registration form and providing the e-mail address as a login and setting an individual password.
-The password is known only to the customer and should be properly secured.
+5. The customer can also create an account in the Online Store, which allows them to save their data to facilitate future orders.
+The registration process involves clicking the "Register" tab, completing the Registration Form, providing their email address as their login, and setting a personalized password.
+The password is known only to the customer and should be appropriately secured.

-6. Registration in the online store is voluntary and free.
+6. Registration in the online store is voluntary and free of charge.

-7. To set up an account, it is necessary to accept the Regulations and agree to the processing of the provided personal data if they are marked as required.
+7. To create an account, you must accept the terms and conditions and consent to the processing of your personal data, if they are marked as required.

-8. Providing mandatory data is necessary to create an account and process orders in the store.
+8. Providing mandatory data is necessary to create an account and place orders in the store.

-9. Each customer can only have one account in the store.
+9. Each Customer may only have one account in the Store.

 10. Technical requirements for account registration include having a unique email address.

-11. In the event that the data provided by the customer is incomplete or raises doubts as to their truthfulness, the seller has the right to contact the customer to supplement them.
-Until the doubt is clarified, the implementation of the order is suspended.
-If the contact is not possible or the data is not corrected, the seller reserves the right to cancel the order.
+11. If the information provided by the Customer is incomplete or raises doubts as to its accuracy, the Seller reserves the right to contact the Customer to complete the information.
+Until the doubts are resolved, the order will be suspended.
+If contact is impossible or the information is not corrected, the Seller reserves the right to cancel the order.

-12. After placing the order correctly, the customer will receive an e-mail with confirmation of its acceptance.
-Sending this confirmation means the conclusion of a contract between the customer and the seller.
+12. After successfully placing an order, the Customer will receive an email confirming its acceptance.
+Sending this confirmation constitutes the conclusion of a contract between the Customer and the Seller.

-13. In a situation where the execution of the order turns out to be impossible due to the lack of availability of the product, the seller will immediately inform the customer.
-If the payment has already been made, the amount will be paid.
+13. If the order cannot be fulfilled due to product unavailability, the Seller will immediately notify the Customer.
+If payment has already been made, the amount paid will be refunded.

-15. At the customer's request, after checking the checkbox "I want to receive a VAT invoice", an electronic invoice may be sent to the e-mail address provided.
-Acceptance of the Regulations means consent to receiving invoices in electronic form, in accordance with the Act on tax on goods and services of March 11, 2004 (Journal of Laws of 2016, item 710, as amended).
+15. At the Customer's request, after checking the "I want to receive a VAT invoice" checkbox, an electronic invoice can be sent to the email address provided.
+Acceptance of these Terms and Conditions constitutes consent to receiving invoices electronically, in accordance with the Goods and Services Tax Act of 11 March 2004 (Journal of Laws of 2016, item 710, as amended).

 § 4.

-1. The seller has the right to suspend or delete the customer's account according to his own decision, thus limiting access to part or all of the services, content and resources of the Store, especially in the event of violation of the Regulations, applicable law, the principles of social coexistence or acting to the detriment of the seller, other clients or business partners.
+1. The Seller has the right to suspend or delete the Customer's account at its own discretion, thereby limiting access to some or all of the services, content and resources of the Store, especially in the event of a violation of the regulations, applicable legal provisions, principles of social coexistence or acting to the detriment of the Seller, other customers or business partners.

-2. The seller can modify, add, delete, temporarily suspend or limit access to selected store services at his own discretion, without having to obtain the consent of customers.
+2. The Seller may modify, add, remove, temporarily suspend or limit access to selected Store services at its own discretion, without the need to obtain the consent of Customers.

-3. The seller sets the following safety rules regarding the use of the account:
+3. The Seller sets out the following security rules for using the account:

-a) The customer may not share his login and password to third parties.
+a) The Customer may not share their login and password with third parties.

-b) The seller will never request the customer to pass the password to the account.
+b) The Seller will never request the Customer to provide their account password.

 § 5.